LaserWeb/LaserWeb3-ESP8266/README.md

 `10.` In LaserWeb, set it to ESP8266, and connect to the IP of the ESP (Note, I will add an IP scanner soon.
 For now, check on your DHCP server which IP was dished out)

 ![Setting Up Wifi](wifibridge.gif)

+NOTE: To reset the Wifi settings you can:
+- Connect GPIO0 of the ESP8266 to GND (for 1-2s) or
+- If WiFi is still connected: Send `resetWiFi` via websocket